Neutro Shorty concert stampede

-On 9 November 2019, four teenagers were killed and over 50 people were injured in a human stampede at a trap music concert in Caracas.
+On 9 November 2019, four teenagers were killed and over 50 people were injured in a crowd crush at a trap music concert in Caracas.

-Stampede
+Crush

-The stampede began before a free concert by Venezuelan music act Neutro Shorty in the Parque del Este (officially Gen. Francisco de Miranda Park) in Caracas, the capital of Venezuela.
+The crush began before a free concert by Venezuelan music act Neutro Shorty in the Parque del Este (officially Gen. Francisco de Miranda Park) in Caracas, the capital of Venezuela.
 The concert was called Banderas Blancas.

 Over 8,000 people, largely teenagers, showed up to attend the concert; fighting and pushing broke out after a group of young people climbed over a park fence to get into the concert.
 It is reported that though the concert was to begin at 10 am, many of the people were breaking into the park early and causing chaos.
 Spanish newspaper El País reports that the concert was "marked by negligence and improvisation" and that there were limited police officers from the National Guard in attendance outside the park, being supplemented by park rangers.
-The number of concertgoers overwhelmed the security, who could not control the flow of people.
+The number of concertgoers overwhelmed the security team, who could not control the flow of people.

 The main crush of people took place between the Simón Bolívar bridge and La Carlota, at around 8:50 am.
-People climbing the fences eventually toppled them, which then caused mass stampede into the park, according to the local crime commissioner.
+People climbing the fences eventually toppled them, which then caused mass rush into the park, according to the local crime commissioner.